hofstadter-io/cuetorials.com/content/overview/types-and-values.md

 For now, you can apply a constraint to string labels and use an identifier to set fields if you like.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/overview/types-and-values/patterns.html" lhsTitle="patterns.cue"
+  file1="code/overview/types-and-values/patterns.html"     title1="patterns.cue" play1="true"
-  rhsPath="code/overview/types-and-values/patterns-out.html" rhsTitle="cue export patterns.cue"
+  file2="code/overview/types-and-values/patterns-out.html" title2="cue export patterns.cue"
 >}}